dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 🚀 Your render can simply return: `<ComposedComponent {...this.props} />`

 🚀 Now let's fill in `componentWillMount`.
-This will be pretty simple, all it needs to do is check if not `this.props.authenticated` and then redirect to `/signin` with: `browserHistory.push('/signin');`.
+This will be pretty simple, all it needs to do is check if not `this.props.authenticated` and then redirect to `/signin` with: `this.props.history.push('/signin');`.

 🚀 `componentWillUpdate` should be pretty similar except that it gets called with the props that will be passed in for the next render like so `componentWillUpdate(nextProps)`, so you just need to check `!nextProps.authenticated` instead.

 Done!
-Now in your `routes.js` you can import `RequireAuth` and for instance protect New path like so:
+Now in your `routes.js` you can import `RequireAuth` and for instance protect the `New` path like so:
 `<Route path="posts/new" component={RequireAuth(New)} />`